jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-02-roshamboinator.md

 Cool.

+## Part 2

-#### **Part 2:** Now treat input X,Y,Z as you needing to lose, draw, or win respectively.
+> Now treat input X,Y,Z as you needing to lose, draw, or win respectively.
 Determine the move that gives that outcome and calculate the score as before.

 We have most of this, but we do need a new constructor to load the `Outcome`: